-Some products are for RUO or for investigational use only, or IUO.
-RUO and IUO products are not intended for human clinical use and must be properly labeled in accordance with FDA guidance.
+We currently offer for sale and sell our Acuitas AMR Gene Panel (RUO) tests to CROs, pharmaceutical companies, hospitals and other health care facilities for research use only.
+RUO and investigational use only, or IUO, products are not intended for human clinical use and must be properly labeled in accordance with FDA guidance.
 Claims for RUOs and IUOs related to safety, effectiveness, or clinical utility or that are intended for human diagnostic or prognostic use are prohibited.
 In November 2013, the FDA issued guidance titled "Distribution of In Vitro Diagnostic Products Labeled for Research Use Only or Investigational Use Only - Guidance for Industry and Food and Drug Administration Staff."
 This guidance sets forth the requirements to utilize such designations, labeling requirements and acceptable distribution practices, among other requirements.